Do what you love.

 So how exactly do you do that?

-I would take the images on a simple white background or maybe a marble background, and I would keep the styling & props minimal to evoke that modern feeling.
+Take the images on a simple white background or maybe a marble background, and would keep the styling & props minimal to evoke that modern feeling.

-Those props are going to look a lot different than if my keywords were fun, flirty, fresh.
+Those props are going to look a lot different than if keywords were fun, flirty, fresh.
 In this case, I would probably use colored backgrounds, likely in pink for that flirty feel.
-I would use cute plants, flowers, and fruit for the fresh feel, and I would create some interestingly styled images that were a little off beat for the fun feel.
+I would use cute plants, flowers, and fruit for the fresh feel.

 a day in the life